Arunprakash-A/Arunprakash-a.github.io/_posts/2023-12-22-EmergenceOfLLMs.md

 * It is not the size but the <b> quality of samples</b> in the dataset that matters
 * Prefer <b>*encoder-decoder </b> architecture over encoder-only (like BERT) or decoder-only (GPT) architectures
 * Pre-training the model with <b> denoising objective </b> performs better across downstream tasks
 * If you want to improve the performance of smaller models (for faster inference), then pre-train the model for longer.
+(A similar line of study [Chinchilla](https://arxiv.org/pdf/2203.15556v1.pdf) finds the same)
 * <b>Underfitting is fine </b> (given the larger dataset, you can barely train for 1 epoch but that is fine)
 * (careful) Multi-task training is fine
 * Training parameters from scratch is better if you have a large dataset (as in the case of translation tasks)